bartlettmic/pi-weather/README.md

 # pi-weather
 Repo to easily modify front-end of raspberry-pi local weather visualization, forecast (eventually), *and* analytics server.
 Mathematical! (*maybe*)

+## TO DO:
+* Center weather data in CLI browsers
+* Make the data actually refresh somehow with magical object function passes
+    * Obviously child-proc has to update local weather object.
+How to pass changes along though?
+* Rain effect
+    * Clear background
+    * Actually triggers when raining?
+    * If temp < 32, snow instead
+* Compress the dang background images with sharp
+* Embed webm? would be ez with imgur I suppose
+* Clean up all the string formatter shit into parse-weather with `module.exports`

+* *UPDATE THE DANG TUTORIAL THIS SHIT IS SIMPLY INCORRECT NOW*

 [Consider using flask in the future](http://www.raspberrypi-spy.co.uk/2017/07/create-a-basic-python-web-server-with-flask/)

 ## How to replicate: